RasmussenLab/vamb/workflow_PlasMAAG/README.md

 The *intermidiate_files* directory contains the intermidiate files from the pipeline.

 ## Advanced
-### Using an allready downloaded geNomad database
+### Using an already downloaded geNomad database
-To use an allready downloaded database, pass in a path to the genomad database with the --genomad_db argument
+To use an already downloaded database, pass in a path to the genomad database with the ``` --genomad_db ``` argument

 ### Resources

 The pipeline can be configurated in: ``` config/config.yaml ```
-Here the resources for each rule can be configurated as follows
+Here, the resources for each rule can be configurated as follows
 ```
 spades:
   walltime: "15-00:00:00"